hunterbeach/dirtycow/README.md

 To use this exploit modify the user values according to your needs.

-The default user being created is `firefart`.
+The default user being created is `MSIS4233`.

 Original exploit (dirtycow's ptrace_pokedata "pokemon" method): https://github.com/dirtycow/dirtycow.github.io/blob/master/pokemon.c